 Hiring a property manager usually means you want to spend your time differently.
 Successfully managing a rental is a time consuming activity.
 Many owner’s can’t let go of that day-to-day involvement.
 For them, life includes late night tenant calls, door-knocking for rent, and taking calls during dinner to lease their property.
 Knowing all the issues for the property every day can be exhausting.
 When you decide this is not how your life should operate you hire a property manager.

-Experienced property manager's have developed systems that ensure execution of processes that include communication with the owner.
+Experienced property manager’s in Indianapolis have developed systems that ensure execution of processes that include communication with the owner.
 The following is a list of times when you should hear from your property manager.

 There is good news!
 A tenant has been approved for your rental!
 Certainly any owner wants to hear from their property manager such great news!
 It seem obvious but there are many reports of owners who had no idea their property had been rented or the terms of the placement!
 We know this because we get to go try and sort the whole mess out when the owner terminates the manager!

 If you want control over every dollar spent by your property manager, you may wish to reconsider the decision to hire one.
 Professional property managers need to be free to make fiduciary decisions regarding small maintenance items and emergency repairs.
 This is one of the real benefits of hiring a manager that allows you some distance from the day to day operations of your rental.

 Yet, you should have a clear understanding of when you will hear from your property manager regarding maintenance and repairs.
 Usually, non-emergency items that require an owner’s approval are identified with a specific expense amount.
 Recommended maintenance or repairs above this amount are then to be sent to the owner for approval.